Skip to main content

 Access Manager and WordPress: Understanding User Login Authentication & Authorization

 Access Manager controls access to Knowledge Base content.
-However Access Manager does not directly handle user login authentication or authorization outside of the Knowledge Base.
+However, Access Manager does not directly handle user login authentication or authorization outside of the Knowledge Base.
 Instead, it relies on WordPress’s built-in login authentication mechanisms, login redirection, and role/capability management.

 Login Authentication and Redirection